Skip to main content

 SIMD Advantage

 SIMD instructions process multiple data elements per instruction.
-AVX-512 indicators are often around ~3x faster at 10k candles, though gains still depend on kernel type and memory access pattern.
+AVX-512 indicators are often around ~3x faster at 10k candles.

 GPU Parallelism

-GPUs can evaluate technical indicators for thousands of symbols and time windows in a single batch, turning nested CPU loops into one parallel kernel launch.
+GPUs can batch thousands of symbols and time windows in one kernel launch instead of nested CPU loops.

 1x